 We're one of the most experienced teams in the region, treating bone cancer with the most effective, least invasive approaches possible.

 At MedStar Health, our experienced doctors and healthcare providers deliver the most advanced care for sarcoma of the bone, or bone cancers.
-Bone cancer refers to a primary bone cancer that begins in the bone.
-This is diagnosed and treated differently than bone metastasis, which occurs when cancer begins in another part of the body and spreads to the bone.
+Primary bone cancer begins in the bone, while secondary bone cancer, or metastatic cancer that spreads to the bone from another part of the body.
+Our experts are skilled at diagnosing and treating both using the latest diagnostic tools and advanced treatments, personalized to each individual.

 Bone cancer can affect any bone, in any person, including both children and adults.
 They're extremely rare cancers, and it's more common to have a benign bone tumor—a tumor in the bone that isn't cancerous or life-threatening.